Menopause and HRT after Hysterectomy.

 If the ovaries are removed (oophorectomy) at the time of the hysterectomy, a sudden loss of ovarian hormone production, in particular estrogen occurs.
 This sudden, surgical menopause may cause estrogen deficiency symptoms within a few days of the operation.

 These symptoms include hot flushes and sweats.
 If surgical menopause occurs before the age of 45years, the risk of osteoporosis is increased.

 HRT should then be considered for symptom control and/or for its protective effect on bone.
 Whether or not to commence HRT should be decided after a full discussion between the woman and a health professional, either when in hospital or after discharge home.
 This decision will be influenced by factors such as age at the time of operation, past history (including any medical reasons why HRT should not be taken) and family history.
 HRT is usually recommended if the operation causes an early menopause (<45 years) because of the significant increased risk of osteoporosis.Type of HRT following hysterectomy.

 If HRT is commenced following hysterectomy, it is usually prescribed as an estrogen only preparation.
-This can be taken as a daily tablet, a weekly or twice weekly patch, a daily gel or a six-monthly implant.
+This can be taken as a daily tablet, a patch, or a daily gel.
 The particular type of prescription is tailored to suit the woman's needs and is chosen after consideration of individual preference, past history and cost.
 The most common prescription is estrogen HRT in a tablet form.